kforkaran/Private-VPN/README.md

 **Wait for a minute or two for AWS EC2 instance to setup**

-- Run `getIp.sh` to get the ip address of the EC2 instance
+- Run `getIp.sh` to get the ip address of the EC2 instance.
+If you get None then re-run after one or two minute

 ```
 ./getIp.sh <stack-name>